oeo/rust-chain/README.md

 this implementation is for educational purposes and does not include persistent storage. all data is kept in memory and will be lost when the program terminates.

-## contributing

-contributions, issues, and feature requests are welcome. feel free to check [issues page](https://github.com/oeo/rust-chain/issues) if you want to contribute.

 ## license

 mit